codecrafters-io/build-your-own-redis/stage_descriptions/base-04-zu2.md

 [Event Loop](https://en.wikipedia.org/wiki/Event_loop) to do this.
-In JavaScript, however, since [the concurrency model itself is based on an event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), most standard library functions are designed to support this kind of concurrent behaviour out of the box. **It is very likely that the code you had for the previous stage will pass this stage without any changes!**
+In JavaScript, however, since [the concurrency model itself is based on an event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), most standard library functions are designed to support this kind of concurrent behaviour out of the box. **It is very likely that the code you had for previous stages will pass this stage without any changes!**
 {{/lang_is_javascript}}

 {{#lang_is_typescript}}
 In most languages, you'd need to either use threads or implement an [Event Loop](https://en.wikipedia.org/wiki/Event_loop) to do this.
-In JavaScript, however, since [the concurrency model itself is based on an event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), most standard library functions are designed to support this kind of concurrent behaviour out of the box. **It is very likely that the code you had for the previous stage will pass this stage without any changes!**
+In JavaScript, however, since [the concurrency model itself is based on an event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), most standard library functions are designed to support this kind of concurrent behaviour out of the box. **It is very likely that the code you had for previous stages will pass this stage without any changes!**
 {{/lang_is_typescript}}

 {{^lang_is_javascript}}